-Arise, ye prisoners of starvation!
-Arise, ye wretched of the earth!
-For justice thunders condemnation.
-A better world's in birth.
-No more tradition's chains shall bind us.
-Arise, enslaved, no more in thrall!
-The earth shall rise on new foundations.
-We have been naught, we shall be all.
+Arise ye prisoners of starvation

+Arise ye wretched of the earth

+For justice thunders condemnation

+A better world's in birth!

+No more tradition's chains shall bind us

+Arise, ye slaves, no more in thrall;

+The earth shall rise on new foundations

+We have been naught we shall be all.

+'Tis the final conflict

+Let each stand in their place

+The international working class

+Shall be the human race.

+'Tis the final conflict

+Let each stand in their place

+The international working class

-'Tis the final conflict, Let each stand in their place, The Internationale Shall be the human race.
-Forward condemned of the earth Forward prisoners of hunger!
+Shall be the human race.